 08.02.12.
 House demolition site, nr Barbadoes St Bridge, Barbadoes St / Cambridge Tce, 1 year post 22.02.11 quake

-Holiday Inn would be demolished, July 2015.
+Holiday Inn would be demolished in July 2015.

 08.02.12.
 Steel mesh fence cordon.
 Quake damaged, abandoned, Holiday Inn, Oxford Tce, 1 year post 22.02.11 quake.
 Holiday Inn would be demolished, July 2015